-To extend the shelf life of your food (we’re talking for weeks and months here), you often chuck them into your freezer compartment.
+To extend the shelf life of your food, you often chuck them into your freezer compartment.
 But, are you storing your frozen food properly?

 It is essential to have your frozen items tightly sealed or at least covered in a plastic wrap to prevent them from drying out in the cold air.
 Do not let your food become “freezer-burned“!